Carli

 How to Pronounce Carli

 Our model has identified 2 different pronunciations for the name Carli.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.9% confident that Carli is pronounced as KAHR-lee.
-The next most likely pronunciation is KAHR-lai, at 11.1% confidence.
+Our model is 88.9% confident that Carli is pronounced as KAHR-lee, which has 2 syllables.
+The next most likely pronunciation is KAHR-lai, at 11.1% confidence, with 2 syllables.

 2